codes-kzhan/data/README.md

 ## Text data format

-We use a text format is compatible with the [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
+We use a text format compatible with the [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
 Each example is stored as a line of text in the following format:

 ```
 label index[:value] index[:value] ... index[:value]
 ```
+- `label`: label for the example
-- `label`: +1 or -1 for binary class.
-0, 1, 3 ... for multi-class, and a float
+  - +1 or -1 for binary class
+  - 0, 1, 3 ... for multi-class
-  for regression.
+  - a float for regression.
 - `index`: the unsigned 64-bit integer feature index.
-The leading 10-bit is preserved for indicating which feature group this feature belongs to, while the rest bits are for the feature ID.
+  - The leading 10 bits are preserved for indicating which feature group this feature belongs to
+  - The last 54 bits  are for the feature ID.

   For example, assume there is a feature group called `USER_NAME`, then the feature presenting `alex smola` can be indexed by

   ```
   (hash64("USER_NAME") << 54) | (hash64("alex smola) >> 10)
   ```